 concerns with your surgeon before the procedure.

-How do I get ready for a knee ligament repair?
+How do I get ready for a knee ligament repair or reconstruction?

-Your surgeon will explain the procedure to you and offer you the chance to ask any
+Your surgeon will explain the procedure to you.
+Ask any questions that you might have

 You will be asked to sign a consent form that gives your permission to do the procedure.